 at wine start can be ignored.

 The created script evelauncher.sh need findutils and grep, optional libnotify (and on some distributions libnotify-bin) to display desktop-messages.
 It checks the presence of two crypto libraries which are needed from the finally executed evelauncher.
-It creates symbolic links in the launcher directory to these system files.
+It creates symbolic links in the EVE user directory to these system files.
 After an evelauncher update it will restore these settings.

 If Steam are in use then creates evelauncher.sh a file named steam_appid.txt, so that EVE can be played with a steam account.
-Steam must be separate launched before, because the game is not direct launcheable with the steam linux client, only if you add him as a non-steam-game (but i don't recommend that).
+Steam must be separate launched before, because the linux launcher is not direct launcheable with the steam linux client, only if you add him as a non-steam-game (but i don't recommend that).